mortpanda/okta-siw-hibp-v2/README.md

 - Update the below file with the information from your org,

 `src/app/okta-widget.js`

 `src/app/shared/okta-auth-service.ts`

 `src/app/shared/okta-authenticationEN.ts`

 `src/app/shared/okta-authentication.ts`

-- Inside the JS file, the below section will need to be updated with your setting.
+- Inside the files, the below section will need to be updated with your setting.

 ```
 language: 'ja',